-You’ll find Barre Body in either South Melbourne, CBD, Fitzroy or Windsor.
+You’ll find Barre Body in either the CBD, Fitzroy or Windsor.
 It’s been around the traps for a while.
 While technically not a pure yoga studio, their unique ballet-style approach fuses the best of barre conditioning, yoga and pilates.
 It’s all designed to create longer, leaner muscles, particularly in the legs.
 Some of the stretches are up on the barre, while others are down on the matt.
 It’s all inspired by the famous Lotte Berk Method (with maybe an extra dash of yoga goodness).
 Don’t forget to point those toes.

 Beautiful Yoga Studios

 Leave Humming Puppy humming.
-Known for its mellow, humming studios specifically designed by acoustic engineers, Prahran-based Humming Puppy offers luxury, relaxing yoga in their charcoal-coloured studios.
+Known for it's mellow, humming studios specifically designed by acoustic engineers, Prahran-based Humming Puppy offers luxury, relaxing yoga in their charcoal-coloured studios.
 Featuring smooth, coffee-blushed timber and the highest quality Manduka yoga mats, marinate in classes that range from low intensity to dynamic.

 Part health-care, part sanctuary, part ridiculous yoga studio, The Beatt wears a lot of hats (mostly hats made out of ethically-sourced, 100% hemp and chia seeds).
 Walk through The Beatt’s cafe space, down through the little Zen garden, and up the stairs—it’s here you’ll find the second story yoga studio.
 It’s one of the most beautiful spots we’ve ever had the pleasure to Downward Dog.
 You can sign up for classes via The Beatt’s website—there’s a helpful calendar to show you what’s coming up, you can even filter by your favourite instructor.
 Ashtanga flow, Vinyasa sessions, Mat Pilates, Yin and Hatha Yoga, you can do them all.